Mariners vs. Rays Player Props Betting Odds

 Franco Stats

-- Franco hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is batting .227 with a double, two triples, a walk and four RBI.
+- Franco hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is batting .273 with a double, two triples, a walk and five RBI.

 Franco Recent Games